jontek2/A-better-print_start-macro/README.md

     M190 S{target_bed}                              ; Set the target temp for the bed
   {% endif %}

-  # Heat the nozzle up to target set in SuperSlicer
+  # Heat the nozzle up to target via slicer
   M106 S0                                           ; Turn off the PT-fan
   M109 S{target_extruder}                           ; Heat the nozzle to your print temp